Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

 Upon introducing moderate NH perturbations, the energy spectra become considerably more intricate, as shown in Fig.~\ref{fig:3}.
-See SM for corresponding theoretical predictions~\cite{SM}.
 Nevertheless, two NHDS remain pinned near zero-energy within the line gap between 1038\,Hz and 1042\,Hz (approximately), distinguishing them from the point-gap associated with typical NHSE in other NH lattices~\cite{Yao2018EdgeStatesTopological}.
 The spatial distribution of the corresponding eigenstates reveals their pronounced dependence on the NH perturbations in the system.
-Specifically, Fig.~\ref{fig:3}(b) shows that when only $h_x$ is nonzero, the weight of the right eigenstates is biased along the $x$-direction, with a greater concentration on the right side ($+x$) of the dislocation cores.
+Specifically, Figs.~\ref{fig:3}A2 and \ref{fig:3}B2 show that when only $h_x$ is nonzero, the weight of the right eigenstates is biased along the $x$-direction, with a greater concentration on the right side ($+x$) of the dislocation cores.
 This observation is consistent with the fact that this NH perturbation breaks (preserves) the reflection symmetry about $y$-axis ($x$-axis).
-Similarly, Fig.~\ref{fig:3}(e) depicts that for only a nonzero $h_y$, the eigenstate weight shifts along the $y$-direction, with an enhanced intensity near the bottom dislocation core, as this NH perturbation breaks (preserves) the reflection symmetry about $x$-axis ($y$-axis).
-By contrast, when only $h_z$ is nonzero, the intrinsic $C_4$ symmetry of $H_\mathrm{H}(\vb{k})$ is preserved, resulting in an approximately symmetric eigenstate distribution along both $x$ and $y$ directions, see Fig.~\ref{fig:3}(h).
+Similarly, Figs.~\ref{fig:3}C2 and \ref{fig:3}D2 depict that for only a nonzero $h_y$, the eigenstate weight shifts along the $y$-direction, with an enhanced intensity near the bottom dislocation core, as this NH perturbation breaks (preserves) the reflection symmetry about $x$-axis ($y$-axis).
+By contrast, when only $h_z$ is nonzero, the intrinsic $C_4$ symmetry of $H_\mathrm{H}(\vb{k})$ is preserved, resulting in an approximately symmetric eigenstate distribution along both $x$ and $y$ directions, see Figs.~\ref{fig:3}E2 and \ref{fig:3}F2.